mmoreiradj/season-link/docs/TAD.md

 The main services are:

 - **Profile**: This service is responsible for managing the profiles of the candidates.
-It is responsible for creating, reading, updating, deleting the profiles of the candidates and rating the companies.
+It is responsible for creating, reading, updating, deleting the profiles of the candidates and rating the candidates.
 - **Company**: This service is responsible for managing the companies.
 It is responsible for creating, reading, updating, deleting the companies and rating the companies.
 - **Job**: This service is responsible for managing the job offers.
 It is responsible for reading job offers and categories.
 - **Chat**: This service is responsible for managing the messages between the candidates and the companies.
 It is responsible for sending and receiving messages.